 It certainly doesn’t have to be this way.
 Astrology doesn’t work like a clockwork and doesn’t follow fixed prescriptive rules of “if-then-therefore” predictions.
 Sometimes events align with the planetary configuration, other times they don’t.
 This article essentially raises the question of probability of an event that is dependent on the previous actions of humans that either exaggerate or mitigate the risks.
 It’s the domain of Saturn to deal with “previous actions”, aka karma.

-How to work with long-term aspects using Time Nomad.
+How to discover long-term aspects using Time Nomad